Schedule a Personal Consultation

 If applying to the PA program, the program requires one recommendation be from a Physician or Physician Assistant.

-If you are having difficulties with providing a recommendation through our online application, please have your recommender email your recommendation to firstname.lastname@example.org.
-Include the applicant’s name, program they are applying for, your recommendation and how you know the applicant.
+If you are having difficulties with providing a recommendation through our online application, please have your recommender email your recommendation to email@example.com.
+The recommender should include the applicant’s name, program they are applying for, the recommendation, and how they know the applicant.

-Some of our allied health programs require that you observe with an allied health professional or do community service as part of the admissions process.
+Some of our programs require observation hours with an allied health professional or community service hours as part of the admission process.
 These hours are required when specified.
-Documented proof of hours needs to be submitted and received before consideration for acceptance to the program.
+Documented proof of hours (Observation forms) need to be submitted and received before consideration for acceptance to the program.

 Students may complete hours locally by calling local facilities and requesting to shadow or do observations within their profession of choice.
 Some facilities may require a class to orient the student to their facility or specified departments and protocols.
 Facilities may require a student to adhere to dress code or other facility policies.
 Check with the facility for requirements.